Snowdonia’s extraordinary wildlife needs your help

 Ring Ouzel: the blackbird of the mountains

 Ring Ouzels sport a distinctive white collar and prefer the quiet life on rocky and remote slopes.
 You might spot them swooping low over the Watkin Path as it winds up to Snowdon’s summit, or see – and hear – them calling melodically from a boulder.
 Although they’re one of the UK’s most endangered birds, their numbers have grown in Snowdonia in recent years thanks to kinder agricultural practices.
 But damage to the pathways poses a new threat.
-In places where they’re eroded and hard to follow, visitors are trampling and compacting vegetation on the ground close to Ring Ouzel nesting sites, making it hard for them to find insects to feed their chicks.
+In places where they’re eroded and hard to follow, visitors often stray from the path, which can lead to trampling and compacting vegetation in potential Ring Ouzel breeding areas, making it harder for them to find insects to feed their chicks.
 With your support, we can repair the paths to protect these sites, and prevent this shy bird disappearing from Snowdonia’s slopes altogether.

 Snowdon Beetle: a little living jewel

 You’ll be lucky to spot a Snowdon Beetle – but if you do, you’re unlikely to forget it.
 About the size of a ladybird, what this tiny, thyme-eating creature lacks in stature, it makes up for in dazzling colour.
 Its wing cases are striped with iridescent bands of red, gold, green and blue, so it’s easy to see why it’s also called the Rainbow Leaf Beetle.
 Living elusively under stones and rocks, there are thought to be only 1,000 adults in the UK – all in just a handful of spots across Snowdonia.
-And sadly, crumbling paths are putting their population at risk.
+And sadly, crumbling paths will not help in the recovery of this tiny population.
 If we can repair those paths with more resilient building methods and materials, we can stop shifts and changes in their habitats, and give this little gem of an insect a better chance of survival.